 You can participate in Google’s Marketplace without entering the Shopping Actions program–but why would you?
 Shopping Actions is the omnibus that picks up shoppers from multiple locations, drops them off at your virtual store, and collects the payment for you as they leave.

 How to participate and win with Google Express & Shopping Actions

 In order to be eligible for the program, merchants must sign up through the interest form and then pass several trust, safety and data quality tests run by Shopping Actions with Express team.
 Merchants can expect to have immediate approval if they are selling goods in the following categories:

 Kitchen & Bath

 2. Think strategically about what products you want to have listed.

-One of the benefits of Shopping Actions is that you don’t have to sell all of your products through this program.
+It’s not necessary to list all your products through Google Shopping.
 Try thinking about your product assortment first and determine your strategy.

 You’ll want to evaluate your catalog and decide which products to continue selling only through your website.
 Some items may have extensive customizations or configurations and should stay in-house.
 Google also has participation criteria for Shopping Actions merchants.

 You can start off slowly and test the waters.
 Evaluate your conversion rates by product category.
 You may want to start with products where your conversion rates (particularly on mobile) aren’t very good, and see whether conversions improve with the Shopping Actions program.